Skip to content

 When to escalate?

-When: Verify/Rebuild/Tool Hub didn’t resolve; error keeps returning; multiple different C-codes appearing (suggests broader corruption); C-series alongside unrecoverable or 6000-301/6147; file is critical to operations.
+When: Verify/Rebuild/Tool Hub didn’t resolve it; the error keeps returning; multiple different C-codes appear (broader corruption); C-series alongside unrecoverable or 6000-301/6147; or the file is critical to operations.
 Typical $2,500–$5,000 for focused repair; $5,000–$10,000+ for full rebuild.

 What C-series errors actually are